Frequently Asked Questions

 What is my Access Code?

-Your Access Code initially will be the email address you previously used to log in to view ICE Learning Center videos.
-Please note that this email address is case-sensitive and will be all lowercase.
-If you are not able to log in using that email address as your Access Code, contact your instructor to check if they have changed your Access Code.
+As of August 2016, your Access Code was set to be the email address (all lowercase) you previously used to log in to view ICE Learning Center videos.
+If you are not able to log in using that email address as your Access Code, contact your instructor to check if your Access Code has changed.

 I am getting an error message: "Forbidden.
 The site you are trying to visit cannot be viewed from your current country or location."

 This message means that your campus has signed up for IP Access, and you can access the ICE Learning Center videos without logging in from anywhere on campus.
-If you are seeing this error message and are not on campus, you may need to connect to your school's proxy server or VPN service to access ICE Learning Center videos.
-Contact your school's technical support help desk for more information on connecting with a proxy server or VPN.
+If you are seeing this error message and are not on campus, you may need to connect through your school's proxy server to access ICE Learning Center videos.
+Contact your school's library help desk for more information on connecting with a proxy server.

 The login page looks different.